k21/MarathonKit/README.md

 This will print out `File a.txt is 1234 bytes long.`

-You can also call the static function `MarathonKit::Log::setLogFile(fileName)` to send the log into a file as well or `MarathonKit::Log::setMinLogLevel(level)` to set the minimum logging level.
+You can also call the static function `MarathonKit::Core::Log::setLogFile(fileName)` to send the log into a file as well or `MarathonKit::Core::Log::setMinLogLevel(level)` to set the minimum logging level.

 In addition to those, you can use the macro `DEBUG` defined in